beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 [[pagebreak]]
 ## `islessgreater()` {#man-islessgreater}

-Test if a floating point number is less than or greater than another
+Test if a floating point number is less than or greater than another.

 ### Synopsis {.unnumbered .unlisted}